-A circuitous route to therapy resistanceJune 26th, 2013 in Cancer /
+A circuitous route to therapy resistanceJune 26, 2013 in Medicine & Health / Cancer

 Gliomas are malignant brain tumors that arise from glial cells called astrocytes, found in the central nervous system.
 "In treating malignant gliomas, we currently combine radiotherapy with the anticancer drug temozolomide.
 However, in some patients, tumors rapidly become resistant to both treatment methods," says neurooncologist Professor Dr. Michael Platten, who leads a cooperation unit of the German Cancer Research Center (Deutsches Krebsforschungszentrum, DKFZ) and the Department of Neurooncology of Heidelberg University Hospital.
 "We therefore urgently need new methods of treating these diseases more effectively."